cys3c/Arms-Commander/README.md

 8. Anonymous Googling part of Chapter 6 is indeed useful for those that are "paranoid".
 People still need to come to truths that there was never 100% privacy.
 A determined LE individual will still be able to get a ISP to reveal a person's info by order of a subpeona.

+9. The Credit Card Sniffer actually works somehow.
+Creepy.
+But it worked.
+It can differentiate between Mastercard, Visa, and American Express.
+It appears to be MITMing a unsecured wireless connection, or if you are in a session with the proper keys (you are the admin), it'll still work.
+This will definitely be incorporated, as a separate menu under AC.
+Like "Violent Python POCs".
+The same will go for "Black Hat Python POCs", since BHP tends to be more up to date.

+10. The Pythonic Shellcode in a C-Wrapper trick, which is basically all of the first half of Chapter 7 has failed to execute properly.
+Not sure why.
+Copy and pasted the entire shell code and removed the buf = and buf += lines.

+11. FTP sniffer is untested.
+Because I do not, and still would not use FTP.

+12. The majority of the Chapter 1 examples are almost entirely worthless.
+The Zip file password cracker has a better equivalent in the apt repository, fcrackzip.

+13. SendMail requires major updates to be viable.